OfficeDev/office-js-docs-pr/docs/excel/performance.md

 If you need to apply the same value, the same number format, or the same formula to a range of cells, it's more efficient to specify a single value instead of an array of values.
 Doing so will significantly improve performance.
 For a code sample that shows this approach in action, see [Core concepts - Update all cells in a range](excel-add-ins-core-concepts.md#update-all-cells-in-a-range).

-A common scenario where this approach can be applied is when setting different number formats on different columns in a worksheet.
+A common scenario where you can apply this approach is when setting different number formats on different columns in a worksheet.
 In this case, you can simply iterate through the columns and set the number format on each column with a single value.
 Handle each column as a range, as shown in the [Update all cells in a range](excel-add-ins-core-concepts.md#update-all-cells-in-a-range) code sample.

 > [!NOTE]
 > If you're using TypeScript, you will notice a compile error saying that a single value cannot be set to a 2D array.
-This is unavoidable since the values *are* a 2D array when retrieveing the properties, and typescript does not allow different setter vs getter types.
+This is unavoidable since the values *are* a 2D array when retrieveing the properties, and TypeScript does not allow different setter vs getter types.
 However, a simple workaround is to set the values with a `as any` suffix, e.g., `range.values = "hello world" as any`.

 ## Importing data into tables